 Temporomandibular joint dysfunction

 The temporomandibular joints (TMJ) connect your lower jaw to your skull.
-There are two matching joints -- one on each side of your head, just in front of your ears.
+There are two matching joints, one on each side of your head, just in front of your ears.
 They let your jaw move up and down and from side to side.

 Signs and Symptoms

-TMJ problems often cause these symptoms:
+TMJ problems often cause the following symptoms:

 - Pain, particularly in the chewing muscles or jaw joint or an ache around your ear

 - Limited movement or locking of the jaw

 - Pain in the face, neck, or shoulders, or near the ear